Topaz - teacher contact e-mail address - email@example.com

 Ask your child to take part in activities that will help to develop their fine motor skills:

-- Use scissors to cut out shapes and pictures.
+- Use scissors to cut out shapes, pictures and various lines i.e zig zags, curved etc.

 - Build 3D models with bricks, Lego and shapes.